The Downplay of a Key Condition

 Tribe Size Compression and Modern Attachment Pressure

-Reducing the Load
+Reducing the load.

 Monogamy, Polygyny, and Resource Distribution

-The Monogamy/Polygyny Spectrum
+The Monogamy-Polygyny Spectrum

-Humans are not strictly monogamous or polygamous; we are strategically flexible.
+Humans are not strictly monogamous or polygamous.
+We are strategically flexible.

-- The “Serial Monogamy” Reality: Most modern humans practice serial monogamy, intense pair bonds that last for a period, followed by dissolution and re-bonding.
-Acknowledging this can reduce the shame of divorce/breakups.
+- The Serial Monogamy Reality: Most modern humans practice serial monogamy: intense pair bonds that last for a period, followed by dissolution and re-bonding.
+Acknowledging this reduces the shame attached to breakups and divorce.

 Jealousy

-Jealousy is an evolved alarm system, rather than a character flaw.
+Jealousy is an evolved alarm system.

 The Evolutionary Logic

 Jealousy evolved to protect against the loss of a valuable relationship to a rival.
-It is a “retention strategy.”
+It is a retention strategy.

-Functional vs. Pathological
+Functional vs Pathological

-Handling Protocols (CBT & ACT)
+Handling Protocols

-- Cognitive Behavioral Therapy (CBT) Approach:
+Cognitive Behavioural Therapy (CBT) Approach:

-- Check Facts: Differentiate Feeling from Evidence.””I feel insecure, but has my partner actually violated a boundary?”
+- Check Facts: Differentiate feeling from evidence.
+“I feel insecure, but has my partner actually violated a boundary?”

 - Jealousy Time: Schedule 15 minutes a day to worry.
-If a jealous thought arises at 10 AM, say “I will worry about this at 7 PM.”
+If a jealous thought arises at 10 AM, say, “I will worry about this at 7 PM.”
 This builds metacognitive control.

-- Acceptance and Commitment Therapy (ACT) Approach:
+Acceptance and Commitment Therapy (ACT) Approach:

 - Defusion: Instead of “He is cheating,” think “I am having the thought that he is cheating.”